One-week Road Trip Itinerary of the Mexican Caribbean

 Day 1 • Arrival in Holbox

-• Drive to the island of Holbox (2 hours) and check into your hotel or vacation rental (check out Casa HX or Las Nubes)
+• Check into your hotel (check out Casa HX or Las Nubes)

 • Spend the day exploring the island’s white sandy beaches